sharmashobhit/wololo/README.md

 ### Waking Devices

 Click the "Wake" button next to any device to send a Wake On LAN packet.
 The device should power on if WoL is properly configured in its BIOS/UEFI settings.
+If sound is enabled in your configuration, you'll hear the classic "Wololo" sound effect when the wake packet is sent!

 ### Device Status